ptdecker/cbasics/README.md

 * 5-08 - datetools.c           Adds error checking to day_of_year() and month_day()
 * 5-09 - datetoolsp.c          Implements day_of_year() and month_day() using pointers, added month_name()
 * 5-10 - expr/*.c:             Command line version of RPN Calculator ("expr")
+* 5-11
+  * detab2.c:                  Replace tabs with blank spaces using a passed set of tab stops
+  * entab2.c:                  Replaces converts spaces to tabs according to tab stops using a passed set of tab stops

 ##Extras